CMMC Certification Levels Updated 2023

 With the requirements of Cybersecurity Maturity Model Certification (CMMC) soon to be finalized, all Department of Defense contractors will require some level of cybersecurity.
-Certifications are expected to begin this Fall, with all contracts including CMMC by 2026.
 Even though cybersecurity has nominally existed in these contracts for years, many companies are only now considering cybersecurity practices.

 But how do you know which CMMC level is right for you?

-Let’s simplify things: even though CMMC contains five levels, you likely only need to worry about Level 1 and Level 3.
+Let’s simplify things: even though CMMC contains three levels, you likely only need to worry about Level 1 and Level 2.

 But what makes these levels different, and how do you know which one will apply to your organization?

 CMMC Level 1 and Level 2 – What’s the Difference?